-Locke mentions seeing a bright light after his encounter with the Monster in the first season, and later tells Mr. Eko that he looked into the heart of the Island and what he saw was beautiful, referring the light he mentioned, in season 3.
+Locke mentions seeing a bright light after his encounter with the Monster in the first season, and later tells Mr. Eko that he looked into the heart of the Island and what he saw was beautiful, referring the light he mentioned, in Season 3.
 Towards the end of the series, it's revealed that the Island DOES have a "heart" filled with a glowing bright light, and it needs to be protected from The Man in Black/The Monster.

 The Mr. Eko centric episode "The Cost of Living" basically foreshadows the fact that The Smoke Monster is the true Big Bad of the series.
 There is the aforementioned conversation with Locke, in which Eko replies "That is not what I saw" in reference to his encounter with the Monster.
-And at the end of the episode, After Mr. Eko refuses to confess his sins and says he did all he could to save his brother Yemi from the same fate, "Yemi" responds "You speak to me as if I were your brother", revealing that he is not Yemi's ghost.
+And at the end of the episode, after Mr. Eko refuses to confess his sins and says he did all he could to save his brother Yemi from the same fate, "Yemi" responds "You speak to me as if I were your brother", revealing that he is not Yemi's ghost.
 When Mr. Eko asks who he really is and follows him, he sees the Monster and realizes it was the Monster posing as his brother all along, right before it kills him.
-In his dying breath, he whispers something to Locke, which Locke claims to be "We're next"..
-In the season 5 finale, we see that Locke is not really Locke (the real one having been killed by Ben after all), but The Man in Black who was seen earlier in the episode vowing to kill Jacob, and in the season six premiere the Man in Black is revealed to be the Smoke Monster, and the true Big Bad of the series.
+In his dying breath, he whispers something to Locke, which Locke claims to be "We're next".
+In the Season 5 finale, we see that Locke is not really Locke (the real one having been killed by Ben after all), but The Man in Black who was seen earlier in the episode vowing to kill Jacob, and in the season six premiere the Man in Black is revealed to be the Smoke Monster, and the true Big Bad of the series.

 Even the brief image after Eko's death of young Eko and Yemi as children walking off happily together foreshadows the fact that the afterlife, where loved ones will be reunited, will be a factor at the end of the show.

-Seasonal Rot: Some say Season 2, some say Season 6, most say the first half of Season 3 (especially the six episode "pod" at the beginning), but 2 and 3 got back on track as they approached the finale.
+Seasonal Rot: Some say Season 2, some say Season 6, some say the first half of Season 3 (especially the six episode "pod" at the beginning), but 2 and 3 got back on track as they approached the finale.

 Stoic Woobie: Juliet was a brilliant fertility expert with an ex-husband who controlled her every move, and had a cancerous sister who she was helping.
 She came to the island because she was mislead into thinking she was going to conduct experiments for a scientific company in Oregon.
 She found out her duty on the island was to try to prevent pregnant women and their children from dying, and she failed countless times.
 She then slowly became Ben's slave while her chances of leaving and seeing her sister became slimmer each year.
 Despite all these hardships she maintains a stoic demeanor, but when she slips you just want to give the girl a big fat hug.

-Strangled by the Red String: In the series finale, it bizarrely turns out that Shannon and not Nadia is Sayid's true soul mate.
+Strangled by the Red String: In the series finale, it turns out that Shannon and not Nadia is Sayid's true soul mate.
 Nadia doesn't even appear in the episode.
 The fans were not happy.